leonbytec/Mini-L2-Simulator/README.md

 - `mini_l2_sim/ledger.py` – in-memory L1 and L2 account ledgers
 - `mini_l2_sim/rollup.py` – batching, block creation and posting to L1
-- `mini_l2_sim/cli.py` – very small command-line interface for playing
+- `mini_l2_sim/cli.py` – small command-line interface for submitting
-  with the simulator
+  L2 transfers and applying batches

 No packaging or publishing is planned; the project is meant to be read and hacked on locally.